Management style: Delegative style

+in West Germany, particularly in the 1960s and 1970s.

 Bossless or self-managed teams

 Although self managed teams (SMT) and bossless environments are not management styles, they are a style of management chosen by an organization.
 Like the Laissez-Faire management style, employees in these environments are highly skilled and motivated, but take it a step further as they are also highly educated, self directed, and know a great deal more about the work than management.
 SMT’s can report directly to directors or can have managers who follow the delegative, or participative style, but these teams require more leadership than management to remain productive.

 Management by walking around (MBWA)

 Management by walking around is not an actual management style, it is more of a practice, but still it is labeled as such.
 Managers who practice MBWA place importance on rich levels of interpersonal communication.
 They believe that managers have a tendency to become separated from staff and should focus efforts on understanding employees’ work and being visible and accessible.
 Managers walk around the premises checking with employees and on the status of ongoing projects.
 This practice can be helpful in maintaining contact with employees and offering guidance as well as mitigating problems, however MBWA may also lower productivity levels by distracting employees.